latchset/pkcs11-provider/BUILD.md

 The usual command to build are:
 - autoreconf -fi (if needed)
-- ./configure (--with-openssl if needed)
+- ./configure (--with-openssl=/path/to/openssl if needed)
 - make
 - make check